 Actually, the refinance boom is indeed over; however, there are a fair amount of people that still need to refinance.
 For example, I know of many people who have decided to move sooner than they imagined.
 I hear of consumers who thought that they would live in their homes for the long haul, but then due to circumstances that were a surprise to them, they have now decided to leave in the next few years.

 Let’s assume the following:

-• A homeowner owns a home with a $300,000 loan that was financed in the last few months or years, and has a 4.25% 30-Year fixed rate.
+• A homeowner owns a home with a $300,000 loan that was financed in the last few months or years.
+He has a 4.25% 30-Year fixed rate.

 • He currently owes $294,000.

 If this homeowner has realized he may move in 2, 3, or 4 years, he may want to refinance the current principal to a 3-Year ARM at 2.875%.
-The principal and interest payment would be $1,219, which would save him $256 a month!
+The principal and interest payment would be $1,219.
+This would save him $256 a month!

 Let’s estimate that the closing costs to the lender, title company, and state/county are around $3,000.
 That means the consumer would have an 11.7 month recapture period.

 $3,000 costs / $256 savings = 11.7 months

 So if you are planning on moving soon, do the math and figure out if it would be worthwhile to refinance.